fiskl-accounting/help-docs/docs/Core-Features/Invoicing/sending-invoices.md

 2. Scroll down to "Overdue reminders"
 3. Select your preferred reminder schedule

-## Best practices for sending invoices
+## Best Practices for Sending Invoices

 - Always double-check the invoice details before sending
 - Use custom emails for a more personalized touch with regular clients